 The place is known for its exquisite olive oil and its world-famous black Kalamata olives.
 However, the city has so much more to offer and this tour will help you uncover its hidden gems.

 The tour is available all year round.
 Sundays and official holidays are excluded.

 Visit local family-owned food and pastry shops, learn old stories and feel the authenticity of the locals.

 Part 1: Meeting Point

-Maria, our passionate food lover and tour guide, will be waiting for you at the beautiful central square of Kalamata, Vasileos Konstantinou Square, in front of the statues of the Messinian war heroes of 1821.
+Maria, our passionate food lover, will be waiting for you at the beautiful central square of Kalamata, Vasileos Konstantinou Square, in front of the statues of the Messinian war heroes of 1821.

 You’ll set off on your gastronomic experience with a leisurely stroll around the streets of this magnificent coastal city.

 Part 2: Visit to traditional Workshop and tasting of local home-made products

 Many times, you can find the tastiest local products in the most unlikely places of a town you visit, where you’d never think to look.
 Together we’ll discover a traditional Workshop, literally hidden in the tiny alleys of the town.